Gluten-Free Blueberry Muffins

 • Eggs.
 Room temperature eggs blend in the best.
 Get your eggs to room temperature fast with this trick!

 • Sour Cream.
-The tang and acidity in the sour cream helps create a great balance of flavors, as well as producing a reaction with the leaveners to give the muffins a light, fluffy texture.
+The tang and acidity in the sour cream helps create a great balance of flavors, as well as producing a reaction with the leaveners to give the muffins a light, fluffy texture and tender crumb.

 • A Little Milk.
-The higher the fat percentage, the more moist the muffins, but use what you have.
+We usually use whole milk, since the higher the fat percentage, the more moist the muffins, but use what you have.ย Almond milk, oat milk, etc, should work.

 • Vanilla.
 Plenty of vanilla extract gives this blueberry muffin recipe such great flavor!

 • Fresh Blueberries.
 I use fresh blueberries because they have the best flavor & hold their shape the best.
-If you prefer to use frozen, check out the FAQ below for tips!
+If you prefer to use frozen berries, check out the FAQ below for tips!

 • Coarse Sugar.
 To make them pretty.
 Trust me!